How ML & AI Will Shape the Future of Analytics for App Testing

 The increasing level of visibility into testing allows leaders to fail fast but to also fix fast.
 This is where testing starts generating value based on smart analytics.
 With visibility, managers can measure test automation success and identify critical regression testing problems fast enough to impact quality within the cycle.

 And this is all happening as machines become more helpful to human-based software testing.
+AI in software testing is advancing.
 The timing is perfect — the only thing that experts can agree on is that testing will probably get harder.

 To that end, AI and machine learning (ML) will offer four big promises around the ability to: